ddosnotification/alos/ToS.md

 **Terms of Service**

-Last updated: October 22th, 2024
+Last updated: November 9th, 2024
 Account

 By registering an account on our platform, you agree to keep your login credentials secure and accept full responsibility for all activities conducted through your account.
 We may review new accounts before granting access to our services but are not obligated to do so.
 You must be 18 years or older to use our services.
 If you are aged 13 to 17, you may only use our services with the consent of a parent or guardian.
 Misrepresentation of age or attempts to bypass our security measures are strictly prohibited.
 We are not liable for any false age representations, and we assume all account holders either meet the age requirements or have received necessary permissions.